 Dr. Tellez received his medical degree from the University of California, San Diego.
 He completed his residency in Pediatrics at Phoenix Children’s Hospital and his fellowship in Pediatric Critical Care Medicine at Children’s Hospital of Los Angeles.
-He is the Medical Director of Pediatric Transport and facilitates education in Transport Medicine.
-Dr. Tellez has expertise in ventilation strategies, alternative respiratory therapies, and pediatric resuscitation.
-He is a member of the PALISI research group.

 Dr. Vaidya is the Chief Medical Information Officer at Phoenix Children’s Hospital.
 He earned his medical degree at the GS Medical College in Bombay, India and completed a fellowship in Pediatric Critical Care Medicine and Extracorporeal Membrane Oxygenation at the Children's National Medical Center at George Washington University in Washington, D.C.
-Dr. Vaidya practiced academic medicine for many years at the University of Maryland and was program director for its fellowship in Pediatric Critical Care Medicine.
-He participates in the clinical and research curriculum with expertise in information technology and related applications.

 Dr. Zorn received her medical degree from the University of South Dakota School of Medicine in Vermilion, South Dakota.
 She completed a combined Internal Medicine/Pediatrics residency program at Good Samaritan Regional Medical Center in Phoenix, Arizona and completed her fellowship in Pediatric Critical Care Medicine at LeBonheur Children’s Medical Center in Memphis, Tennessee.
-Dr. Zorn oversees Pediatric Critical Care Medicine Quality Improvement Initiatives and supervises fellow participation in these activities.